pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_config_descriptor.md

 ### -field bDescrAccessEn

 Enables access to the Device Descriptor after the partial initialization phase of the boot sequence.

 ### -field bInitPowerMode

 Specifies the power mode after device initialization or hardware reset.

 ### -field bHighPriorityLUN

-<b>bHighPriorityLUN</b> configures the high priority logical unit.
+**bHighPriorityLUN** configures the high priority logical unit.

 ### -field bSecureRemovalType